Robust Learning with Progressive Data Expansion Against Spurious Correlation: Experiments

 \subsubsection{Consistent Superior Worst-group Performance}

-We assess {\ourmethod} on the mentioned datasets with the state-of-the-art methods.
+We assess {\ourmethod} on the mentioned datasets with state-of-the-art methods.
 Importantly, we emphasize the comparison with GroupDRO, as it represents the best-performing method that utilizes group information.
 As shown in Table~\ref{tab:baselines}, {\ourmethod} considerably enhances the worst-performing group's performance across all datasets, while maintaining the average accuracy comparable to GroupDRO.
-Remarkably, although GroupDRO occasionally fails to surpass other methods, {\ourmethod}'s performance consistently exceeds them in worst-group accuracy.
+Considering all methods that only use validation data for model selection, GroupDRO still occasionally fails to surpass other methods.
+Remarkably {\ourmethod}'s performance consistently exceeds them in worst-group accuracy.